Semmelweis University: Academics

 Education takes place in six faculties and three languages (Hungarian, English and German).
-Nearly 11,000 students are taking courses in One-tier Master Programmes and at Bachelor, Master's and Postgradual levels and 1,500 of them are granted a diploma each year.
+More than 15,000 students are taking courses in One-tier Master Programmes and at Bachelor, Master's and Postgradual levels and 1,500 of them are granted a diploma each year.

 Integrated master programs (one-tier master programs)

 Medicine, Dentistry and Pharmacy run as one-tier master programs (integrated master) with a degree awarded at the end of five years of study in Dentistry and Pharmacy and six years in Medicine.
 These courses are one-tier degree courses, without intermediate exit, and are in alternative to the two-tier degree course scheme.

 Courses in Medicine, Dentistry and Pharmacy are available in Hungarian, English and German.

-Bachelor’s programs
+Bachelor's programs

 Bachelor's Programs of Semmelweis University are offered at the Faculty of Health Sciences and at Pető andrás Faculty.
 The length of the programs is 8 semesters (4 years) with a total of 240 credit points.

 The following Bachelor's programs are available in English: